Tourmi/Retro-ML/Games/Retro_ML.SuperBomberman3/README.md

 ## What's left to do / could be improved?

 * **Find a better way to track bombs and explosions**
-  * Right now, if an enemy and the AI places a bomb on the same frame and the enemy bomb blow up a wall or another enemy, the AI will get credit for the kill / destruction.
-It should be possible knowing the AI / ennemies explosion expander level to associate dangerous positions on the map when a bomb is dropped.
+  * Right now, if an enemy and the AI places a bomb on the same frame and the enemy bomb blows up a wall or another enemy, the AI will get credit for the kill / destruction.
+It should be possible knowing the AI / ennemies explosion expander level to keep track of the tiles each bombs are supposed to destroy when they explode.
 It should fix the problem but would compexify the dataFetcher.
 * **Continue to research ram addresses**
   * Right now, many useful addresses in ram have been found.
 However, lots of work can still be done on this front in order to find better addresses to use.
 A good example would be the deathTimer addresses used to track when a player dies.
 There is probably a better addresse to use that keeps track of the number of player alive in the round, but I haven't been able to find it yet.
 * **Add support for unconventional map and assets**